-Non-compensation expense in 2007 increased \$101 million, or 37%, with such increase including amortization expense of \$22 million related to intangible assets associated with the 2007 acquisitions of GAHL and CWC, as well an increase of \$11 million for the provision pursuant to the tax receivable agreement with LFCM Holdings.
+Non-compensation expense in 2007 increased \$90 million, or 33%, with such increase including amortization expense of \$22 million related to intangible assets associated with the 2007 acquisitions of GAHL and CWC.
 Other factors contributing to the expense increase in 2007 was (i) a charge of \$6 million related to abandoned lease facilities, (ii) current period increases in expenses related to increased business activity, including fund administration and services associated with the growth in AUM and electronic data services, (iii) business investments including new office locations, recruitment, travel and other market development and (iv) one-time VAT and other cost recoveries recorded in 2006.
-Excluding the impact of the amortization of intangible assets related to acquisitions in 2007 and the provision pursuant to the tax receivable agreement with LFCM Holdings in both years, the ratio of non-compensation expense to operating revenue was 16.8% and 17.1% for 2007 and 2006, respectively.
+Excluding the impact of the amortization of intangible assets related to acquisitions in 2007, the ratio of non-compensation expense to operating revenue was 16.7% and 17.1% for 2007 and 2006, respectively.

-Operating income for the year ended December 31, 2007 increased \$91 million, or 28%, as compared to 2006.
-Operating income as a percentage of net revenue was 22% for both years.
+Operating income for the year ended December 31, 2007 increased \$102 million, or 31%, as compared to 2006.
+Operating income as a percentage of net revenue was 23% in 2007 as compared to 22% in 2006.

-The provision for income taxes for the year ended December 31, 2007 increased \$12 million as compared to the prior year, due principally to increased foreign income taxes at Lazard Group attributable to higher levels of income in 2007, partially offset by lower income taxes incurred by Lazard Ltd resulting from a decrease in Lazard Ltd's effective tax rate on its ownership interest in Lazard Group's operating income in 2007.
-The Company's effective tax rate was 19.3% for the year ended December 31, 2007, as compared to 21.0% for the corresponding period in 2006.
+The provision for income taxes for the year ended December 31, 2007 increased \$24 million as compared to the prior year, due principally to increased foreign income taxes attributable to higher levels of income in 2007.
+The Company's effective tax rate was 20.4% for the year ended December 31, 2007, as compared to 19.3% for the corresponding period in 2006.